blbadger/blbadger.github.io/quantum-mechanics.md

 ## Quantum mechanics

 Delayed choice, nonlocality, and more observations from small objects are considered here.
-This commentary should be considered as provisional.
+This commentary should be considered as provisional, to be taken with a grain of salt.

 ### Wave behavior as nonlinearity